Uninhabited (film): Production

 The film was based on ten days Bill Bennett spent on North West Island, about 100km off the Capricorn Coast, with his brother in the 1970s.

 Uninhabited was filmed on location on Masthead Island, Great Barrier Reef, Queensland, Australia.

 Most of the music was performed by the band The Truth Is.

 Reception

 Kwenton Bellette of Twitch Film wrote, "Uninhabited was oftentimes boring, offered no real scares, the only mouth open scenes were yawn inducing, and no satisfying conclusion."
 Corey Danna of HorrorNews.Net wrote, "[Bennett's] talent shines through when showing off the island, but the story is just not that interesting or original."

 Screen Anarchy wrote "it feels at times like a student production.
 It does nothing to redefine the genre; it has no new tricks, just tired, overused ones."

+Based on a review from Horror News: "There is so much that could have been done with the film that wasn’t.
+Veteran director Bill Bennett should have been able to deliver a much more entertaining film.
+His talent shines through when showing off the island, but the story is just not that interesting or unoriginal.
+I wish I had more positive things to say about the film but the truth is, I don’t.
+I didn’t like it nor would I ever watch it again.
+I give “Uninhabited” ** out of five stars."